Tiny-Prism-Labs/bird-sound-classifier-on-the-edge/README.md

 # Bird sound classifier on the edge

 ## Arduino Nano 33 BLE Library

 [Bird sound classifier](https://github.com/DocMonster7/bird-sound-classifier-on-the-edge/releases) library,select version which is most relevant to you.

-BLE logging can be tested [https://docmonster7.github.io/bird-sound-classifier-on-the-edge/](https://docmonster7.github.io/bird-sound-classifier-on-the-edge/)
+BLE logging can be tested [bird-sound-classifier-on-the-edge](https://docmonster7.github.io/bird-sound-classifier-on-the-edge/).

+This library is only compiled and tested on **Arduino Nano 33 BLE Sense**.

+## Edge Impulse Public Project

+**Note:** Each project apart from birds has an another label ```_noise```

+* [Bird sound classifier v1.0.1-alpha][4] is the version with 6 birds but the accuracy is 88%.We are working on improving it by processing the training set even more.
+* [Bird sound classifier][3] is the version with 4 birds and with an accuracy of 94%.Reccomended for new users who want to try out edge impulse and this project.

+Check the [releases][5] section to see the more details about the birds that are used in each project

 ## Background